accel-brain/accel-brain-code/README.md

 # Accel Brain Code: From Proof of Concept to Prototype.

 The purpose of this repository is to make prototypes as case study in the context of proof of concept(PoC) that I have written in my website: [Accel Brain](https://accel-brain.com) (Japanese).
+Especially, natural language processing, statistical machine learning, and deep reinforcement learning are main topics.

 ## Description

-The basic theme in my website is multiple perspectives methodology, very abstract theory, extreme aesthetics, recognition of melancholic history, and generalized design philosophy of algorithms and architectures.
-All code was implemented for the purpose of proof-of-concept, demonstration experiment, or verification test.
+The basic theme in my PoC is a lifeHack, which is any technique that reduces the burden of our life and make it easier to control, or more convenient.
+Considering that many lifehack solutions are technological and obviously product design and development technology are kind of *life* which can be *hacked*, this lifehack itself also can be purpose of lifehack.
+Because of this *Autologie*, a seemingly endless round of my PoC and technological prototypes is rotary driven by *Selbstreferenz*.

+In this problem setting and *recursive* solutions, this repository is functionally differentiated by compositions such as information collection, searching optimal solution, and focus booster.
+Each function can be considered an integral component of lifehack solutions.
+All code is implemented as an algorithm of machine learning or data science.
+Especially, natural language processing, statistical machine learning, and deep reinforcement learning are main topics.

 # Prototypes